dvdmtw98/notes/My Vault/cloud-service-providers/gcp/gcp-security-services/lightweight-directory-access-protocol-ldap.md

 title: Lightweight Directory Access Protocol (LDAP)
 ---

-It is an open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network
+It is an open, vendor-neutral, industry standard application protocol
+It is used to access and maintain distributed directory information services over an Internet Protocol (IP) network

 A common use of LDAP is to provide central place to store usernames and passwords

-LDAP enables use of same-sign on
+LDAP enables use of "Same-Sign On"
-Same-sign on allows users to use a single ID and password, but they need to enter it every time they have to login
+Same-Sign On allows users to use a single ID and password, but they need to enter it every time they have to login

+**LDAPS**: LDAP over SSL or StartTLS

 ---